Calendar

 Free – $10.00

 8 Sessions | This hands-on class includes pottery wheel, altered forms, handbuilding, and glaze demonstrations.
 Types of vessel construction covered include platters, jars, pouring vessels, other large forms, whistles, and beyond, with plenty of time to craft a body of work based on your own personal ideation/aesthetic in both form and glazing concepts.
 Bring your own plans and concepts, advance your techniques, and push your work to new growth.
-Registration Deadline: January 7, 2026.
+Registration deadline April 8.

 $285.00 – $380.00